ihor-delta/delta/README.md

 ## Base principles are mandatory to comply:
 - cooperation, and competition to keep cooperativity
+  - cooperation, and competition is not only about to keep cooperativity in present:
+    - it also about to come to cooperativity in present
+    - and to provide cooperativity in future
   - cooperation is about to help someone to run or stand up if he/she falled down with you when you are doing sport (analogy)
   - competition for competition has no sense, especially when it affects other representative's(s') rights or Freedoms
   - sharing ideas and collaboration in the scientific meaning